djsing/ELEN4010/adr/Testing ADR.md

 The major consequences of the choice to include automated front-end browser testing include:

  * Any tests involving front-end user testing have to be performed on a computer connected to the internet
  * The website will have to allow for "bots" to interact with it.
-This means that security-measures (e.g. reCAPTCHA) against harmful bots  cannot be implemented on the site.
+This means that security measures (e.g. reCAPTCHA) against harmful bots  cannot be implemented on the site.
  * Potential bugs in the website when viewed in other existing browsers (e.g. Opera, QQ, etc.) will not be detected in either automated or manual testing.

+ The major consequences of the choice to use manual user testing for high-level functionality include:

+ * The developers save time since their time is not spent on writing complex automated tests for these high-level functionalities
+ * As a trade-off, manual tests have to be repeatedly conducted on multiple browsers and devices in order to ensure functionality is maintained at several points in time throughout the development process